 KEEP AS NON CORE |

 Reason: Nuclear localization has been reported for some mammalian alpha-crystallin orthologs, and the IBA inference is phylogenetically supported.
 However, this is not the primary localization for cryaa, which functions predominantly in the cytoplasm of lens fiber cells.
+Falcon deep research explicitly found no zebrafish experimental support for nuclear localization.
 Retained as non-core.

 |